Groovy

 Example

-Returns all currently logged-in users. "p_bIncludeAnonymous" allows you to define whether anonymous sessions should be included in the result.
+Displays all users currently logged in. ""p_bIncludeAnonymous"" allows you to define whether anonymous sessions should be included in the result.
 Additional filters can be applied via the Groovy closure.

 Example

 Returns all currently logged-in, non-anonymous users without double entries.
-Additional filters can be applied via the Groovy closure in the same way as "g_om.getLoggedOnUsers(boolean p_bIncludeAnonymous, groovy.lang.Closure p_closure)”.
+Further filtering can be carried out via the groovy closure analogous to g_om.getLoggedOnUsers(boolean p_bIncludeAnonymous, groovy.lang.Closure p_closure).

 Allows you to work in the portal organizational structure.